Exploring Blockchain Interoperability: Solutions and Key Challenges

 Web2 validation

 This refers to a cross-chain transaction executed with a Web2 service.
 A good example of this is when someone uses a centralized exchange to bridge or swap their tokens, depositing their assets on one chain and withdrawing them on a destination chain.
-This is a fairly simple transaction that’s easy to execute even for someone with limited technical expertise.
+While this method is a fairly simple transaction that’s easy to execute even for someone with limited technical expertise, it often involves higher transaction costs due to exchange fees and additional overheads.
 However, its utility is limited to token swapping and bridging use cases.

 External Validation